arirusso/analog/README.md

 Provides a quick way to scale a number from one range or set to another.

-This is useful for converting data from raw values to a range used for display or other kinds of output.

-I use it all the time in music programming, converting OSC messages to musical notes and things like that and figure it might be useful to others.

 A simple example is:

 You want to plot a point on a 500px graph using a data that lies in the 0..1 range.